FDA weighing 1st over-the-counter birth control pill

 “We have no doubt that our data clearly shows that women of all ages can safely use Opill in the over-the-counter setting,” Frederique Welgryn, the company’s global vice president for women’s health, said this week.

 The company’s application has no relation to the ongoing lawsuits over the abortion pill mifepristone, which is not a contraceptive.
-Research for over-the-counter use began nearly a decade ago.
+Research for over-the-counter sales of the pill began nearly a decade ago.

 Hormone-based pills, like Opill, have long been the most common form of birth control in the U.S., used by tens of millions of women since the 1960s.

-Opill was first approved in the U.S. about 30 years ago.
+Opill was first approved in the U.S. 50 years ago.
 Perrigo acquired rights to the drug last year with its buyout of Paris-based HRA Pharma, which bought the pill from Pfizer in 2014.
 It’s not currently marketed in the U.S. but is sold without a prescription in the U.K.

 FDA’s decision won’t apply to other birth control pills, only Opill, although advocates hope that an approval decision might push other pill makers to seek over-the-counter sales.
 Birth control pills are available without a prescription across much of South America, Asia and Africa.